Are LLMs Smarter Than Chimpanzees? An Evaluation on Perspective Taking and Knowledge State Estimation: Related Works

 \paragraph{Theory of Mind (ToM) in LLMs.} Fundamental to social intelligence, Theory of Mind refers to the ability to recognize the fact that other people possess distinct mental states and to estimate such states \cite{nguyen2025survey}.
 Most studies that test ToM in LLMs focus on the dimension of beliefs and knowledge \cite{kosinski2024evaluating,kim2023fantom,wu2023hi,nematzadeh2018evaluating, xu2024opentom}, others cover intentions \cite{staab2023beyond,zhou2023cast} and emotions \cite{wu2024coke}.

 In this work, we focus on the dimension of knowledge.
-Existing works face two limitations: 1) Most follow the false-belief test \cite{baron1985does}, which tests if the LLM can infer whether a person knows about a change in the world (\emph{e.g.}, a milk bottle having been moved from the fridge to the table).
-The common problem setting provides two alternative world states for LLMs to choose from, making the problem easier.
-Our approach, in contrast, presents one fact that the character should not know about.
-Without the alternative choice, the LLM may inadvertently consider the fact as the only possible knowledge state.
-2) The questions explicitly ask about story character's knowledge state (\emph{e.g.}, ``Where does Alice believe the milk is?'').
-This gives LLMs a hint to perform knowledge tracking.
-In contrast, testing the LLMs on the action implications of knowledge (our setting) is harder, using questions like ``Alice wants to drink milk.
+Most existing works face two limitations: \textbf{1)} they explicitly ask about knowledge state understanding, like in ToMi \cite{le2019tomi}, Hi-ToM \cite{wu2023hi}, and FANTOM \cite{kim2023fantom}.
+For example, given a story ``Sally is in one room; in another room, Anne puts milk in a box,'' they ask ``What does Sally think is in the box?'', which directly cues LLMs to perform knowledge tracking.
+In contrast, testing the LLMs on the \textit{action implications of knowledge} (our setting) is harder, using questions like ``Sally wants to drink milk.
 What would she do?
-A) Open the fridge.
-B) Go to the table.''
-The inference that the knowledge state is critical in this decision appears to be rather difficult for LLMs (see the first ablation in \S \ref{sec:analysis}) but is vital for USI.
+A: Go to the box in another room.
+B: Try to find milk.''
+The inference that the knowledge state is critical in this decision appears to be rather difficult for LLMs (see the first ablation in \S \ref{sec:analysis}) but is vital for USI. \textbf{2)} Many works employ false-belief contexts, where the story presents a world state change (e.g., ``Sally puts milk in a basket and leaves; Anne moves it to a box''), like in T4D \cite{zhou2023t4d} and Open-TOM \cite{xu2024opentom}.
+This setup provides two alternative world states, implicitly letting LLMs choose between them.
+In contrast, our stories present only an unchanging fact that the character cannot know.
+If LLMs fail to understand that one's action is based on their own knowledge, they will directly use this inaccessible fact.
+This design more rigorously tests whether LLMs understand how perspective-specific knowledge affects action.

-Additionally, compared to synthetic datasets that rely on standardized templates, such as those based on object locations \cite{wu2023hi,xu2024opentom}, free-form narratives offer more diverse and potentially out-of-distribution assessments for ToM \cite{van2023theory}.
-CharToM-QA \cite{zhou2025essence} uses classic novels to explore ToM understanding, covering different characters' perspectives.
-However, their questions are based on lengthy novels (over 2K words), making it unclear whether the challenge stems from context length or ToM understanding.
-Our dataset, by contrast, features much shorter natural narratives (Figure \ref{table:dataset-comparison}), yet LLMs still show near-random performance.
+Additionally, compared to datasets built from standardized templates \cite{le2019tomi} or limited scenarios \cite{gandhi2023understanding,chen2024tombench,gu2026simpletom}, our dataset is drawn from diverse human-written stories, which cover a broader range of realistic scenarios and offer a more out-of-distribution assessment for ToM.
+Although CharToM-QA \cite{zhou2025essence} also targets general scenarios, it relies on classic novels and is subject to serious data leakage concerns.
+Moreover, the lengthy context (over 2K words) makes it unclear whether the challenge stems from context length or ToM understanding.
+Our KNP task, by contrast, features much shorter natural narratives (93 words on average), yet LLMs still show near-random performance.

 \paragraph{Narrative Understanding.} Many works focus on basic story element understanding, such as NarrativeQA \cite{karpinska2024one}, BookQA \cite{angelidis2019bookqa}, and FairyTaleQA \cite{xu2022fantastic}.
 FlawedFictions \cite{ahuja2025finding} investigates if LLMs can detect plot holes that may require complex logical reasoning.
 Our IKD task uses a similar setting but focuses on plot holes related to characters' knowledge states.